seruna-1/papaya/documentation/en_US/tools/build-documentation.py/insides.md

 <title> Insides </title>

-# Class Builder
+# Class DocumentationBuilder

 Responsible for building the documentation.
-As input, constructor takes a namespace and recreate supported names in [self].
-Supported names are:
+The building process of each individual file is carried by another class: [FileBuilder].

- - [source_root], path to the directory that acomodates source files.
+An instance of [FileBuilder] is created at the end of method [DocumentationBuilder.__init__], as [self.file_builder].

- - [source-format], that specifies the format of the source files.
+As input, [DocumentationBuilder.__init__] takes a [argparse.Namespace] named [options] and treats it as a dictionary.
+Supported keys in it are recreated in [self], as properties.
+They are:

- - [destination_root], path to the directory that will acomodate generated files.
+ - [source], path to the directory that acomodates source files.

- - [kaki_expected_path_from_destination_root], the expected path to [kaki] from [destination_root].
-That will be used as base to insert paths to kaki files in each destination HTML file.
-This consists in prefixing as many [../] to [kaki_expected_path_from_destination_root] as needed to reach [kaki].
-The deeper a destination file is inside destination root, the more [../] will be prefixed.
-The resulting path, with needed corrections to be valid, if any, is stored as property [kaki_expected_path_from_destination_file], updated for each file being built.
+ - [destination], path to the directory that will acomodate generated files.

-Properties [source_root] and [destination_root] are resolved.
+ - [kaki_from_destination], the expected path to [kaki] from [self.destination].
+That will be used by instance of [FileBuilder], when method [FileBuilder.set_source] is called, to define the path from the source to [kaki].
+This involves prefixing as many [../] to [kaki_from_destination] as needed for the current file to reach the root, and then reach [kaki].

-Property [model_path]
+ - [selection_to_build].
+A path to a json file consisting of a list of files to be built.
+Can be [None].
+If not [None], the file will be parsed into an pythonic list.
+If this list is empty, an error will be throwed.
+Otherwise, only the files specified by the paths in that list will be built.
+The list is stored in property [self.selection_to_build].

-From each source file, will be generated a destination file at the same relative path from [source_root], except that the file type extension may change, like from ".md" suffix in the source file to ".html" suffix in generated file.
+Properties [self.source] and [self.destination] are resolved.

-Property [source_file_path] is an object [pathlib.Path], the path to the current source file being built.
-Its relative to [source_root].
+From each source file, will be generated a destination file at the same relative path from [self.source], except that the file type extension may change, like from [.md] suffix in the source file to [.html] suffix in generated file.

-# Method Builder.build
+## Method DocumentationBuilder.build

 A model HTML file is read and its text is stored.